 - The diagnosis may cause worthless anxiety.

 - The diagnosis may convince you that nothing is wrong, so you don't need to visit a doctor.
 This can prolong your much needed visit to the physician.

 Without proper clinical diagnosis and medical attention, your condition may get worse.
-In case of serious illness, a delay in proper medical treatment may lead to serious complications.
+In case of a serious illness, a delay in proper medical treatment may lead to serious complications.

 Risk Factors at a Glance